Special Representative for International Trade and Investment

-The Special Representative for International Trade and Investment was a member of the British royal family who represented the Sovereign for UK Trade & Investment which reports jointly to the Foreign Office and the Department for Business, Innovation and Skills – his role involved representing the United Kingdom at numerous trade fairs and conferences the world over, such as the Davos World Economic Forum.
-There was no salary associated with the position.
+The Special Representative for International Trade and Investment was a member of the British royal family who represented the Sovereign for UK Trade & Investment, which at the time reported jointly to the Foreign Office and the Department for Business, Innovation and Skills.
+The unpaid role involved representing the United Kingdom at numerous trade fairs and conferences around the world, such as the World Economic Forum in Davos.